Franklin Graham: Legal and political advocacy in the UK

 Franklin Graham has actively advocated for religious freedom and challenged restrictions on Christian evangelism.
 His legal victories in the United Kingdom, particularly in Blackpool and Glasgow, have reinforced protections for religious expression under UK law.

 In 2020–2022, Graham's events in multiple UK cities faced cancellations by local authorities and venue operators, often due to concerns about his past comments on LGBTQ+ issues and Islam.
 Graham and the Billy Graham Evangelistic Association (BGEA) took legal action against multiple venues, arguing that their cancellations violated the UK Equality Act (2010).

 The court rulings in both Blackpool and Glasgow established legal precedents protecting Christian evangelists' right to public speech, with judges affirming that venues and government officials must remain neutral and cannot suppress religious views due to public opposition.
 Graham's legal team stated that these cases represent a landmark defense of religious liberty in modern Britain.

 Foreign policy views

-Support of the Iraq War
+Support of the Iraq War Effort

-Graham supported the 2003 Invasion of Iraq.
+On the eve of the 2003 Invasion of Iraq, Graham called for support for the president "and the men and women in harm's way."